 A hearing care professional can work with you to find the tinnitus relief strategies that best meet your needs.

 Did you know?
 Some companies market products that claim to provide a quick fix for tinnitus.
-While certain drugs may help relieve the emotional and behavioral side effects of tinnitus, there are no magical “tinnitus medications” that will make it disappear.
+While certain drugs may help relieve the emotional and behavioral side effects of tinnitus, no magical “tinnitus medications” will make it disappear.
 Always consult a hearing care professional before attempting any treatment method.

 Myth: Certain foods can make tinnitus go away.